cbsd/cbsd/share/docs/general/broker_driven_sample.md

 cp -a config.json /usr/local/etc/pool2.json
 ```

-In both files, please change the following variables:
+In both configuration files change the following variables:

 - **uri** \- instead of 127.0.0.1:1130, set IP address of bs1 jail, e.g: **172.16.0.3**:1130 (if bs1 has IP 172.16.0.3)
 - **cbsdenv** \- for pool1.json config it will be pointed to /pool1, for pool2.json - /pool2
 - **tube** \- which pipe to subscribe to, for pool1.json config let it be "cbsd\_pool1", and for pool2.json - cbsd\_pool2
 - **reply\_tube\_prefix** which pipe do we use for reply.
 For pool1.json let it be: cbsd\_pool1\_result\_id, and for pool2.json - cbsd\_pool2\_result\_id

-Now start both agents with the configuration file via the command line:
+Now start both agents with the specifying the absolute path to the configuration file:

 ```sh
 /usr/local/sbin/bs_router -config /usr/local/etc/pool1.json